zyjsuper/CTFs/Rootme-Cracking.md

         print('Try Again !')

 ```
-here we have an ugly algorithm that have 16 characters inside
+here we have a some sort of ugly algorithms with 16 characters inside
-all we have to do is reversing this algorithm then take the result will be our flag !
+all we need to do to get the flag is reversing this algorithm.
-so i deleted some parts of the previous script remame it to c.py to look like this:
+so, i deleted some parts of the previous script then rename it to c.py to look like this:

 ```python
 PASS = input('Enter the Flag: ')